 Our goal is to help recognize, shape, and promote the use of a university-wide ecosystem for learning, creating and innovation.
 This means that we want to link together the places where students think, work, and experiment, rather than keep them as isolated spheres, and to empower students to engage meaningfully in their learning, work together, innovate, make mistakes, revise, and grow intellectually.
+Moving beyond developing to connecting Rutgers's vast resources ensures that the student experience that is more productive, innovative, and rewarding.

 Breaking Down the Walls Between Courses and Other Activities